Chymyst/chymyst-core/docs/chymyst-core.md

 `Chymyst` offers some debugging facilities:

 - all molecules, thread pools, and reaction threads are named, and macros will assign these names automatically
-- the user can log the current contents of a reaction site by using `logSoup()`
+- the user can log the current contents of a reaction site by using `logSite()`
 - the user can trace the operation of a reaction site by using event reporters
 - the user can orchestrate asynchronous unit tests by waiting for specific events (molecule consumed, molecule emitted, reaction decided for molecule)

 ## Printing the list of present molecules

-Calling `c.logSoup()` on a molecule emitter `c` will return a `String` with a description of all molecules present at the reaction site to which `c` is bound.
+Calling `c.logSite()` on a molecule emitter `c` will return a `String` with a description of all molecules present at the reaction site to which `c` is bound.

 Note that reaction sites may contain molecules whose emitters are not visible to the user.
 It is important to guarantee that the user does not have access to those emitters.
-Since `logSoup()` returns a `String`, it will not contain any emitter values (but may reveal the names of the emitters that the user has no access to).
+Since `logSite()` returns a `String`, it will not contain any emitter values (but may reveal the names of the emitters that the user has no access to).

-Currently, `logSoup()` is allowed only outside reactions; it will return an error string if used on a reaction thread.
+Currently, `logSite()` is allowed only outside reactions; it will return an error string if used on a reaction thread.
-User code should never depend on the output of `logSoup()` for implementing the logic of a concurrent application.
+User code should never depend on the output of `logSite()` for implementing the logic of a concurrent application.

 ## Event reporters